Canada workers benefit

-The Canada Workers Benefit (CWB) is a refundable tax credit in Canada, similar to the Earned Income Tax Credit (EITC) in the United States.
+The Canada Workers Benefit (CWB) is a refundable tax credit in Canada.
 Introduced in 2007 under the name Workers Income Tax Benefit (WITB), it offers tax relief to working low-income individuals and encourages others to enter the workforce.
 The WITB has been expanded considerably since its introduction, and restructured in depth by the 2018 Canadian federal budget when it was renamed the Canada Workers Benefit.

 History

+Workers Income Tax Benefit (WITB, 2007–2018)

 The creation of the WITB was announced in the November 2005 Economic and Fiscal Update.
 It was scheduled to enter into force on 1 January 2008.
 In its first budget, the newly elected Harper government reiterated the intention of the federal government to go forward with the implementation of the WITB.
 The WITB was ultimately implemented by the 2007 Canadian federal budget, a year earlier than planned initially.

+Canada Workers Benefit (CWB, since 2018)

 The 2018 Canadian federal budget replaced the WITB with the new Canada Workers Benefit (CWB).
 The CWB is an enhanced version of the former WITB as it provides increased benefits and has a higher income level at which the benefit is phased-out completely.
 The Canada Revenue Agency will also automatically test eligibility to the CWB when taxes are filed in order to increase accessibility to the program.